TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 13/Leviticus 13.10.md

 ---

-and the priest shall look; and, behold, if there be a white rising in the skin, and it have turned the hair white, and there be quick raw flesh in the rising,
+and the priest shall examine him.
+Behold, if there is a white rising in the skin, and it has turned the hair white, and there is raw flesh in the rising,